Disclosure / Affiliate Notice:

 Energy Use Shows Up Later, Not Immediately

-Most appliances don’t feel expensive when you first start using them.
+Most appliances don’t feel expensive at first.
 The real difference appears over time.

 Common patterns include: